Penglai-Enclave/PenglaiZone/opensbi-0.9/docs/platform/platform.md

 * **Andes AE350 SoC**: Platform support for the Andes's SoC (AE350).
 More details on this platform can be found in the file *[andes-ae350.md]*.

-* **T-HEAD C910**: Platform support for the T-HEAD C910 Processor.
-More details on this platform can be found in the file *[thead-c910.md]*.

 * **Spike**: Platform support for the Spike emulator.
 More details on this platform can be found in the file *[spike.md]*.

 * **OpenPiton FPGA SoC**: Platform support OpenPiton research platform based on ariane core.
-More details on this platform can be found in the file *[fpga_openpiton.md]*.
+More details on this platform can be found in the file *[fpga-openpiton.md]*.

 * **Shakti C-class SoC Platform**: Platform support for Shakti C-class processor based SOCs.
 More details on this platform can be found in the file *[shakti_cclass.md]*.

+* **Renesas RZ/Five SoC**: Platform support for Renesas RZ/Five (R9A07G043F) SoC
+  used on the Renesas RZ/Five SMARC EVK board.
+More details on this platform can be found in the file *[renesas-rzfive.md]*.

 The code for these supported platforms can be used as example to implement support for other platforms.
 The *platform/template* directory also provides template files for implementing support for a new platform.
-The *object.mk*, *config.mk* and *platform.c* template files provides enough comments to facilitate the implementation.
+The *objects.mk*, *Kconfig*, *configs/defconfig* and *platform.c* template files provides enough comments to facilitate the implementation.

 [generic.md]: generic.md
 [qemu_virt.md]: qemu_virt.md